cndkhuong/cndkhuong.github.io/README.md

 > | :------- | :--- |
 > | Skill Set Utilized | -   Define and design the process standard, document templates, and tools |
 > |Position| - QA&QC Team lead
-> |Responsibility| + Work with senior consultants to get advice and build the process standard, document templates, and tools
+> |Responsibility| - Work with senior consultants to get advice and build the process standard, document templates, and tools

-> **Internal Tesing App** : Building coding and testing framework standard
+> **Internal Tesing App** : Building coding and testing a framework standard

 >	Size : ~5 people